therealitydrift/reality-drift-library/README.md

 # Reality Drift Library

-The Reality Drift Library is an open, public collection of research, datasets, and conceptual frameworks authored by A. Jacobs.
-The materials collected here were developed between 2023 and 2026 as part of the Reality Drift project.
+The Reality Drift Library is an open, public research archive authored by A. Jacobs (2023–2026).

+It consolidates working papers, conceptual frameworks, evaluation datasets, glossaries, and supporting materials developed as part of the Reality Drift framework.

-The project focuses on cultural distortion, semantic fidelity, and cognitive drift in the age of AI, algorithmic media, and scaled symbolic systems.
+The focus is on cultural distortion, semantic fidelity, and cognitive drift in AI-mediated and scaled symbolic systems.

-This repository consolidates working papers, benchmarks, glossaries, and supporting materials for researchers, educators, and practitioners.

 ---

 ## Project Overview

-**Reality Drift **describes how modern digital life feels increasingly fractured, accelerated, and artificial—even as systems continue to function.

-This project develops a research infrastructure for studying how meaning degrades under scale, optimization, and recursive mediation, with particular attention to human cognitive limits inside high-entropy environments.

-The library provides open access to frameworks, evaluation datasets, and whitepapers designed for both academic study and applied experimentation.
+Reality Drift describes a systems-level condition in which sustained optimization and environmental acceleration weaken feedback alignment while systems remain operational.

+Over time, cognitive, cultural, and algorithmic systems can drift from the real-world constraints they were designed to reflect, often without a single point of failure.

 ---

 ## Why This Exists

-Modern systems increasingly continue operating after meaningful correction fails.
+Drift dynamics appear across cognitive, cultural, and algorithmic domains, but they are typically studied in isolation, under different vocabularies and disciplinary boundaries.

-The Reality Drift Library exists to document, analyze, and model this condition across cognitive, cultural, and algorithmic domains—before drift becomes normalized beyond recognition.
+The Reality Drift Library exists to consolidate these patterns into a shared analytical framework, enabling cross-domain comparison, formal modeling, and cumulative research.

 ---